-The footwall mafic volcanic sequence in the Southwest zone represents a homogeneous package, composed of dark green, amphibole-rich, fine- to locally coarse-grained rocks.
+The footwall mafic volcanic sequence in the SW zone represents a homogeneous package, composed of dark green, amphibole-rich, fine-to locally coarse-grained rocks.
 Locally, it contains sericite and sulfide-rich metric to decametric intervals, laminated/banded, occurring mainly within the upper part of the sequence.
 These intervals are normally anomalous in Au, Zn, Ag, S. The dominant sulfide is pyrrhotite.

-Intrusive felsic rocks occurring in the SW Zone comprise mainly two different lithotypes: (i) feldspar porphyry and (ii) felsic dikes.
+Intrusive felsic rocks occurring in the SW Zone comprise mainly two different lithotypes: (i) rhyolitic felsic dykes ("Feldspar Porphyry" or "Felsic Dykes") and (ii) younger dacitic felsic dykes ("Intermediate Feldspar Porphyry").
 They share similar compositional and textural characteristics and are often mistaken due to the lithological similarities and alteration pattern.
-Both Felsic dikes and feldspar porphyry units show porphyritic textures, with felspar phenocrysts dispersed in a quartz-rich groundmass.
+Both the felsic dykes and intermediate feldspar porphyry units show porphyritic textures, with felspar phenocrysts dispersed in a quartz-rich groundmass.
 Intense silica and sericite alteration are commonly observed in both units.

-Felsic dikes are thinner and occur as "arrays" of several "dikes", cross cutting the sequence, and often concentrated in the contact zone between mafic footwall and more intermediate to felsic hanging wall.
+Felsic dykes are thinner and occur as "arrays" of several dykes, crosscutting the sequence, and often concentrated in the contact zone between mafic footwall and more intermediate to felsic hanging wall.

-The feldspar porphyry defines a continuous, with tens of metres thick unit, occurring immediately above the mafic footwall sequence.
-It hosts an important part of the mineralization found in the eastern domain of SW zone.
-It is generally lower grade, and relatively copper-poor, compared to the mineralized intervals observed in the magnetite-rich breccia occurring in the hanging wall of the feldspar porphyry unit.
+The intermediate feldspar porphyry defines a continuous unit, tens of metres thick, occurring immediately above the mafic footwall sequence.
+It hosts an important part of the mineralization found in the eastern domain of the SW Zone.
+It is generally lower grade, and relatively copper-poor compared to the mineralized intervals observed in the magnetite-rich breccia occurring in the hanging wall and footwall of the unit.